 Who were taking the tax?
 They were powerful temples and shrines.
 Then, merchants were in trouble, but the privileged merchants had a free pass.
 The merchants who could obtain free passes belonged to “Za”, which was like “Guild” and behind “Za” were again big temples and shrines.
 Merchants had to continue paying money every year.
 The temples and shrines received the profit of the business.
 Merchants who did not have licenses had to pay tax at the Checkpoints.
 Either way the big temples and shrines were profitable.

-In such circumstances, Oda Nobunaga eventually abolished the Checkpoints in his territory that lead to Kyoto (1568).
+In such circumstances, Oda Nobunaga eventually abolished the Checkpoints in his territory that led to Kyoto (1568).

 The markets had been held inside the precinct of the temples and shrines until then.
 That’s why he made a new castle town in Azuchi in his territory, and made new marketplaces in the castle town.
 This is “Rakuich (Free Market)”.
-And he took up the authorization rights from the big temples and shrines.
-This is “Rakuza”.
+And he took the authorized rights away from the big temples and shrines – that was “Rakuza”.

 Speaking of Oda Nobunaga, it is well known that he burned down “Hieizan Enryakuji Temple” buildings and killed 3000 monks there.
 But we do not know the background why he had to destroy the power of Buddhist temples.
 The big temples had troops and financial resources so that they were not beaten easily even by the power of Nobunaga. (＊3 )